CenterForAssessment/SGP/README.md

 Team Members
 ------------

 The **SGP** Package is maintained by a group of four very nice people.
 We love feedback and are happy to answer questions.
-But make sure to send us some :heart:.
+Just make sure to show us some :heart:.

 * [Damian Betebenner](https://github.com/dbetebenner)
 * [Adam VanIwaarden](https://github.com/adamvi)